lucsalm/lucsalm/README.md

 ## Some Projects

 1. 💻 **[Account API](https://github.com/lucsalm/account-api):**
-   - Project exploring ACID concepts with Spring Boot and JPA, making use of transactions, locks, and relationships.
+   - Project exploring ACID concepts with Spring Boot, making use of transactions, locks, and relationships.

 2. 📈 **[Portfolio Generator](https://github.com/lucsalm/portfolio-generator-dash):**
    - Project about the financial concept of portfolio, enabling analysis of asset portfolios through dashboards and insights.